Wordplay (game show)

 Wordplay is an American game show which ran on NBC from December 29, 1986 to September 4, 1987.
-It was hosted by Tom Kennedy, with Jamie Farr substituting for Kennedy for one week of shows, and announced by Charlie O'Donnell.
+It was hosted by Tom Kennedy (with Jamie Farr substituting for one week) and announced by Charlie O'Donnell.
 The show was produced by Scotti Bros.-Syd Vinnedge Television in association with Fiedler/Berlin Productions and Rick Ambrose Television.
-The show features three celebrities offering definitions of vocabulary words to contestants, who then determine which celebrity is giving the correct definition.
+The show features a panel of three celebrity guests providing possible definitions of unusual words to two contestants, who must then determine which celebrity's definition for a word is the correct one.